ghthor/filu/README.md

 A simulation has a life cycle.
 It begins as an [UnstartedSimulation](http://godoc.org/github.com/ghthor/engine/sim#UnstartedSimulation).
-An unstarted has only one behavior, it can Begin.
+An unstarted simulation has only one behavior, it can Begin.

 Once the simulation has begun, it is a [RunningSimulation](http://godoc.org/github.com/ghthor/engine/sim#RunningSimulation).